bedair81/Code-NIDS-ML-KCL/README.md

 Ensure your environment is set up with the required dependencies:

 - **IDE**: Supports Python and Jupyter notebooks.
-- **Python**: Version 3.12.x.
+- **Python**: Version 3.10.14 (any 3.10.x version should suffice).
-- **Packages**: pandas (2.2.1), numpy (1.26.4), scikit-learn (1.4.1.post1), shap (0.45.0), matplotlib (3.8.3), ipywidgets (8.1.2), setuptools (69.2.0).
+- **Packages** (compatible versions are listed):
+  - pandas (2.2.1)
+  - numpy (1.26.4)
+  - cuml (24.02)
+  - shap (0.45.0)
+  - matplotlib (3.8.3)
+  - ipywidgets (8.1.2)

 ## Running the Project

-1. Install all dependencies listed in `requirements.txt`.
+1. Set up the directory structure and install the necessary packages as mentioned in the Environment Setup section.
 2. Download and prepare datasets as outlined.
-3. Execute the notebooks in the order provided to train models and evaluate their performance.
+3. Execute the code files in the order listed in the Codebase section to preprocess the datasets, train classifiers, evaluate their performance, and generate visualizations of the data and results.

 ## Notes

-- CTU-13 dataset is pre-formatted.
-For CICIDS2017, ensure to use CSV files from the `ML` directory post-download.
+- The CTU-13 CSV files are provided in the correct format.
+For CICIDS2017, download the dataset and use the CSV files in the `ML` directory.
+- Due to the extensive training times required for the CPU-based models, we switched to CUML's GPU-accelerated models.
+Ensure that you have a compatible Nvidia GPU and the necessary RAPIDS AI environment set up to run these models.